This page has information on the following:

-To book a test at either of these sites, you should book online through the National Testing Programme’s self-referral or employer referral portals.
-Please note that these regional centres will provide testing to all people showing coronavirus symptoms, not just critical workers, and whilst they may be very busy the Government has advised that essential workers will be given priority.
-Tests can be arranged by appointment at either one of the regional testing sites or a mobile testing unit dependent upon the closest available site.
+To find full address and availability details and book a test, please book online through the National Testing Programme’s self-referral or employer referral portals.
 It is important to note that bookings at these sites are managed via a national portal and as such the local system has no control or influence over location or availability.
 Alternatively, there are a limited number of self-administered home testing kits available for delivery.

 More information about Getting Tested can be found on the Government's website, including links to guidance on testing.

 The following statutory reporting requirements apply to all providers:

 - All care providers must notify their report cases and outbreaks to Public Health England as soon as possible (outside of a known, existing outbreak).
 Care homes should complete the online reporting tool, all other providers should call 0344 225 3560 select option 0 then option 2.

 - All care providers must notify RIDDOR if an employee has been diagnosed as having COVID-19 and there is reasonable evidence that it was caused by exposure at work.
 Please also notify RIDDOR if an employee sadly passes away as a result of occupational exposure to coronavirus.

 - Registered care providers must notify the Care Quality Commission if COVID-19 affects the day to day running of their business.
 Individual cases do not need to be reported.